LeTechie/WiFiRecon/README.md

 ### Windows

-1. **Download Python from Microsoft Store**:
+1. **Download Python from Microsoft Store (Straight forward)**:
-   - search "python" in Microsoft Store and install (python version 3.11 or 3.12) on your system.
+   - Search "python" in Microsoft Store and install (python version 3.11 or 3.12) on your system.
 2. **(Or) Download Python from official website**:
    - Go to the official [Python website](https://www.python.org/downloads/) and download the latest version of Python 3.
    - During installation, make sure to check the box that says **"Add Python to PATH"**.
 This ensures that you can run Python from the command line.